 Godly Play (ages 3 through 2nd grade): Godly Play is a Montessori-based religious education curriculum that uses hands-ons manipulatives to tell the stories of God’s people.
 Children wonder about the stories together and then respond through self-selected work opportunities.
-Teachers: Michelle and Marty Baker, Jennifer Hoelzer, Julie Kenyon, Emily Ramge, Lindsay Sachs, and Jennifer Vasquez.
+Teachers: Michelle and Marty Baker, Jennifer Hoelzer, Julie Kenyon, Emily Ramge, and Lindsay Sachs.

 Connect (grades 3-5): Explore the Bible stories, from Genesis to Revelation, using hands-on activities and applications.
 This class meets in the Library.
 Teacher: Amy Fidler and Carol Sachs.

 Youth Group (Grades 6-12): Junior and Senior High students meet together to support one another in prayer and to learn the stories of God.
 The class will focus on one Biblical story per week using the book We Make the Road by Walking by Brian McLaren as a spine.
 Class meets in the Youth Room in the basement.

 Adults: Adults continue to be active disciples of God, learning about a variety of topics through our Sunday School series, “Just ASK: Adults Seeking Knowledge,” which meets in the Skylight Room.